 Sri Lanka internationally acclaimed tropical holiday destination attracts more than a million tourists a year, since 2009.
 Sri Lanka provides luxurious holidays for the upmarket holidaymaker, budget holiday packages and cheap backpacking holidays.
-Sri Lanka is surrounded by endless beaches and they can be used for holidays at any given time of the year.
+Sri Lanka is surrounded by endless beaches and you find hundreds of top beach resorts that can be used for holidays at any given time of the year.
 Most of the beach resorts such as Bentota, Hikkaduwa, Kalutara, and Negombo are providing all facilities needed for local and international travellers.
 For instance, you can find accommodation in a luxurious boutique hotel or cheap homestay accommodation just for 20$ a day.

 Homestay accommodations are also as safe as the hotel accommodations and those accommodation providers are registered with the national tourist board of Sri Lanka.
 Most of the time, these accommodation providers are catering only the room facilities with private amenities.
 But you may be able to arrange your Sri Lankan foods as well, discuss with them, because I know there are some homestay accommodation providers, who arrange all the facilities such as food, laundry and transport as well.
 Sri Lanka tourist board provides a list of homestay accommodation providers throughout the island.
 The prices for accommodations are varied depending on the room conditions and locations.
 Accommodation in the areas that popular among the holidaymakers are usually more expensive than other places on the island.
 Most expensive is the accommodation close to the beaches of Sri Lanka.